GrieferAtWork/KOSmk4/readme.md

 The KOS build system is quite complex, as KOS system headers depend on CRT feature definition files which it will automatically generate/update as features are added to, or removed from the kernel or libc.

-Some parts of the system headers and libraries automatically get generated.
-This normally happens automatically as part of invoking `deemon magic.dee`, which will check if changes happened to the sources of automatically generated files.
+Some parts of the system headers and libraries are automatically generated.
+This normally happens as part of invoking `deemon magic.dee`, which will check if changes happened to the sources of such files.
+(You can easily tell that a file is auto-generated by checking if it starts with `/* HASH CRC-32:... */`)

-Note however that you should not attempt to manually modify automatically generated pieces of code. - Doing so will cause the the build system to refuse to override your changes so-as to never accidentally override them without you realizing what happened.
+Note however that you should not attempt to manually modify automatically generated pieces of code. - Doing so will cause the build system to refuse to overwrite your changes so-as to never accidentally delete them without you realizing what happened.

-The most notable feature of the KOS build system is the way that I generate both libc headers, as well as source, inline-substitutions, and a few other files.
+The most notable feature of the KOS build system is the way that it generates libc headers, as well as sources, inline-substitutions, and a few other files.

 For this, the KOS system header folder contains crt feature files.
-These files are literally huge headers with thousands of `#define`s for every symbol publicly exported from either component (they are found in `/kos/include/i386-kos/crt-features/crt-kos[-kernel].h`).
+These files are literally huge headers with thousands of `#define`s for every publicly exported symbol (they can be found in `/kos/include/i386-kos/crt-features/crt-kos[-kernel].h`).

-Using this system, the KOS system headers will automatically determine the features provided by the linked libc, and fill in the gaps, thus offering a much more complete API experience, regardless of what the underlying libraries actually offer.
+Using this system, KOS system headers will automatically determine the features provided by the linked libc, and fill in the gaps, thus offering a much more complete API experience, regardless of what the underlying libraries actually offer.

 Now assuming that some functionality is missing from linked libraries, this manifests itself by the automatic function substitution system kicking in and providing local definitions (aka. static/inline functions) for pretty much everything found in system headers (e.g. memcpy is immediatly implemented as an inline/static function in `/kos/include/local/string/memcpy.h`)